What Do Music Director Do?

 - Music Supervisor

-There were about 74,800 jobs for Music Director in 2016 (in the United States).
+In 2016, there was an estimated number of 74,800 jobs in the United States for Music Director.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 4,300 new jobs for Music Director by 2026.
 There will be an estimated 7,700 positions for Music Director per year.

 The states with the most job growth for Music Director are Colorado, Utah, and North Carolina.
 Watch out if you plan on working in Vermont, Kansas, or Wisconsin.
 These states have the worst job growth for this type of profession.